DUBA API Integration Guide

 "$BASE_URL/api/duba/v1/memento")

-# Step 3: Extract memento from response
+# Step 3: Extract magic link from response

-if [ -z "$MEMENTO" ] || [ "$MEMENTO" = "null" ]; then
+if [ -z "$MAGIC_LINK" ] || [ "$MAGIC_LINK" = "null" ]; then

 echo "Error: Failed to create memento"